litebito/netbox-ipam-scanner/README.md

 				-   Extras | custom field choice set
 3. go to Authentication > Users, create a user, for example ***autom_ipam_scanner*** and configure the user as follows:
 	-	Set status to "Active" and "Staff Active"
-	-	In thee drop down "Permissions" select the permission set you just created (from the example:
+	-	In thee drop down "Permissions" select the permission set you just created (from the example above: perm_api_ipam_scanner)
+4. go to Authentication > API, create a new token, and configure the token as follows:
+	-	Select the user you just created
+	-
 ### 3.2 The basics
 1. Copy the 2 script files and the toml file to the main script directory in your NetBox directory
 	 - if you installed netbox in /opt/netbox, copy the files to /opt/netbox/scripts